apptainer/singularity-userdocs/quick_start.rst

 Installation
 ------------

-To install Singularity please follow the instructions on our readthedoc pages here :ref:`install Singularity <installation>`
+To install Singularity please follow the instructions on our github here https://github.com/singularityware/singularity/blob/master/INSTALL.md

 -------------------------------------
 Overview of the Singularity Interface